lolyra/medical/README.md

-# Medical image classification with multilevel transformer-based deep filter banks
+# Enhancing Hybrid CNN-ViT Models with Fisher Vector Encoding for Scalable Medical Image Classification

 In order to execute the code, it is necessary to have Python>=3.9 installed as well as the packages listed in `requirements.txt`.